Shreeramghimire/Salmon-Statistics/first_part.md

 #### What does "95% confident" mean?

 It means that if we repeated this exact experiment 100 times (catching 5 new salmon each time, calculating the mean and standard deviation, and building a new interval each time), **95 of those 100 intervals** would successfully capture the true population mean, and **5 of them would miss it**.

-We don't know if this specific interval is one of the 95 that hit or the 5 that miss.
-But our method is reliable 95% of the time.

 ---